 - Long-term capital gains occur when assets are sold after being held for more than one year and are taxed at lower rates than ordinary income, with a top marginal rate of 20 percent.

-However, if a capital asset is sold at a loss, taxpayers can use that capital loss to offset any capital gains in the same year.
+However, if a capital asset is sold at a loss, taxpayers can use that capital loss to offset any capital gains recognized in the same year.
 If capital losses exceed gains, taxpayers can deduct up to $3,000 a year from taxable income; net losses larger than that amount can also be carried forward to deduct against income in future years.
+(There is no limit on the period over which a capital loss can be carried forward, so the taxpayer does not lose the benefit of the loss.)
 Taxation of capital gains can also be excluded or further reduced under certain scenarios.
 For example, capital gains from the sale of a primary residence can be excluded up to a certain limit.
-Similarly, the “stepped-up basis” on capital gains, where the tax basis of an asset is adjusted to reflect the asset’s current value upon the owner’s death, can reduce the amount of gains claimed when the asset is sold.
+Similarly, the basis of assets that pass through an estate are “stepped-up in basis,” so there is no capital gain recognized on inherited assets.
+Instead, the tax basis of an asset is adjusted to reflect the asset’s current value upon the decedent’s death, reducing the amount of gains claimed when the asset is sold.

 Who Pays the Capital Gains Tax?

-While the capital gains tax affects anyone selling a capital asset, high-income taxpayers are typically subject to the tax more than average Americans because more of their income comes from capital gains.
-In 2021, those with adjusted gross income (AGI) of more than $1 million reported an average $1.6 million in capital gains, accounting for 42 percent of their income.
-By comparison, taxpayers with AGI less than $100,000 in 2021 reported an average of $708 in capital gains, or only 2 percent of their income.
+While the capital gains tax affects anyone selling a capital asset, high-income taxpayers typically report more capital gains than average and pay more of the capital gains tax than other Americans.
+In 2023, those with adjusted gross income (AGI) of more than $1 million reported an average $799,400 in capital gains, accounting for 25 percent of their income.
+By comparison, taxpayers with AGI less than $100,000 in 2023 reported an average of $290 in capital gains, or only 1 percent of their income.

-Modifications to the taxation of capital gains, including the reduced tax rate and the stepped-up basis, are considered tax expenditures in the federal budget and result in foregone revenues.
+Differences between the tax rate on capital gains and ordinary income as well as stepped-up basis at death are considered tax expenditures in the federal budget and result in foregone tax revenues.
 The amount of tax expenditures from capital gains have typically exceeded the amount of revenues the federal government brings in from the tax.
-In 2023, such expenditures totaled $361 billion — exceeding revenues from the tax by nearly 50 percent.
+In 2025, such expenditures totaled $370 billion — exceeding revenues from the tax by 37 percent.

 What Are Some Proposed Reforms to the Capital Gains Tax?

 If, and how, the capital gains tax should be reformed is a subject of many tax policy debates.
-Some economists and policymakers contend that the tax’s burden on certain taxpayers should be increased to help mitigate any undesirable economic effects, promote a more equitable tax base, or increase federal revenues.
-Others suggest that the tax’s impact should be reduced to spur investment and promote entrepreneurship.
+Some economists and policymakers contend that the capital gains tax should be increased for certain taxpayers to promote a more equitable tax base and increase federal revenues.
+Others suggest that the tax’s impact should be reduced to spur investment and promote investment.
 Some common proposals to reform the tax include:

 - Increasing the capital gains tax rate.
 Proponents of raising the tax rate on capital gains argue it would increase tax fairness by limiting the preferential treatment of long-term capital gains, which mostly benefits high-income taxpayers.
-The Tax Policy Center estimates that the revenue-maximizing rate on capital gains is about 28 percent, but warn that increasing the tax rate without other reforms could exacerbate existing lock-in effects.
-Accounting for such tradeoffs, the Penn Wharton Budget Model estimated that increasing the top rate from 20 percent to 24.2 percent would increase revenues by $66 billion over a 10-year period.
+The Tax Policy Center estimates that the revenue-maximizing rate on capital gains is about 28 percent and warn that increasing the tax rate without other reforms could exacerbate existing lock-in effects.
+The Congressional Budget Office (CBO) projected that increasing the capital gains rate by 2 percentage points would increase revenues by $103 billion over 10 years.

 - Removing the ‘step-up’ basis of capital gains at death.
 Currently, if the owner of a capital asset passes away and bequeaths that asset to someone else, the basis of the asset will be adjusted to reflect the asset’s current value.
 For example, if an asset was purchased for $100,000, then bequeathed and inherited at $150,000, the tax basis of the asset would be adjusted to $150,000.
 If the heir then sold the asset at that price, they would not owe any taxes on the gains accrued prior to their inheritance (the $50,000 in profits).
 Removing that step-up basis would subject the full $50,000 profit to taxation.
-In 2020, the Congressional Budget Office estimated that such a policy would increase revenues by $110 billion over a 10-year period.
+In 2024, CBO estimated that such a policy would increase revenues by $197 billion over a 10-year period.

 - Taxing capital gains on an accrual basis.
 Instead of taxing capital gains when an asset is sold, an accrual system would tax the annual increase in an asset’s value, even if the asset were not sold (also known as a mark-to-market system).
 While such a system would involve an annual valuation of capital assets and likely require significant resources from the Internal Revenue Service, it would limit the amount of capital gains that are deferred and raise a significant amount of revenues.
 Tax policy experts at New York University estimated that an accrual system limited to only marketable assets for the top 1 percent of households would raise around $1.7 trillion over 10 years.

 - Indexing capital gains to inflation.
 Currently, capital gains are not adjusted for inflation over the time the asset was held.
 Such an adjustment would decrease the income subject to taxation, thereby reducing tax liabilities.
 For example, a $10,000 purchase in January 2014 had the same buying power as $13,185 in January 2024; if sold on that date for $20,000, the seller would be subject to taxes on an inflation-adjusted $6,815 gain opposed to the nominal $10,000 gain.
-The Tax Policy Center estimated that such a change could decrease federal revenues by $20 billion per year.
+The Tax Foundation estimated that such a change could decrease federal revenues by $144 billion over 10 years.

 Conclusion